Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 “1.
 General

-1.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in assuming jurisdiction under Section 263 of the Act.
+1.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in assuming jurisdiction under Section 263 (of Income Tax Act, 1961).

-The learned CIT has failed to appreciate that the assessment order under Section 143(3) r.w.s 144C(13) passed by the Assessing Officer ('AO') was neither erroneous nor prejudicial to the interest of the revenue.
+The learned CIT has failed to appreciate that the assessment order under Section 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961) passed by the Assessing Officer ('AO') was neither erroneous nor prejudicial to the interest of the revenue.

 The learned CIT further failed to appreciate that the assessment order passed by the AO was pursuant to the directions of the Dispute Resolution Panel-2, Mumbai and hence, was with valid jurisdiction.

-1.2 On the facts and At the circumstances of the case and in law, the learned CIT has legally erred in setting aside the assessment order passed by the AO and directing him to withdraw the deduction claimed by the Appellant under Section 10B of the Act on suo-moto Transfer Pricing adjustments.
+1.2 On the facts and At the circumstances of the case and in law, the learned CIT has legally erred in setting aside the assessment order passed by the AO and directing him to withdraw the deduction claimed by the Appellant under Section 10B (of Income Tax Act, 1961) on suo-moto Transfer Pricing adjustments.

 The learned CIT failed to appreciate that the issue involved is debatable or has been examined by the AO.

-2. without prejudice to the above, on the facts and circumstances of the case the CIT erred in not allowing deduction under Section 10B of the Act on suo-moto Transfer Pricing (‘TP’) Adjustments.
+2. without prejudice to the above, on the facts and circumstances of the case the CIT erred in not allowing deduction under Section 10B (of Income Tax Act, 1961) on suo-moto Transfer Pricing (‘TP’) Adjustments.

 3. On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in not dealing with the decision of CIT Vs. I-Gate Global Solutions Ltd. (ITA No. 453/2008) dated 17 June 2014 decided by the Hon`ble Karnataka high Court in favour of the Appellant.